-10 Summer Perfume Trends That Radiate Good Vibes, According to Experts
+10 Summer Perfume Trends That Radiate Good Vibes, According To Experts

 AdvertisementADVERTISEMENT

-Summer is a time to indulge in heady revelry, says Howes, and some fragrance fans are turning to bolder, more intense perfumes that melt into the skin and linger in the warmth of humid summer nights.
-“Look for deeper rose scents, with hints of jasmine and even oudh notes to encapsulate those late nights over a cocktail,” suggests Howes.
-He rates Sappho Perfume, £150, and says it’s arguably one of Lush’s most sensual fragrances, thanks to a big dose of powdery orris blended with warm vanilla and rich, smoky tobacco.
-“It’ll turn some heads in the best way,” says Howes.

-Also try Maison Crivelli Safran Secret Extrait de Parfum, £220, with spicy saffron, Creed Eladaria Eau de Parfum, £165, with rose and vanilla, or H&M Hopeful Romantic Eau de Toilette, £8.99, with jasmine and orange blossom.
+Also try Creed Eladaria Eau de Parfum, $300, with rose and vanilla, or H&M Hopeful Romantic Eau de Toilette, $12.99, with jasmine and orange blossom.

 Accessible Luxury

 A growing trend in the fragrance industry is the launch of smaller-sized bottles at more accessible price points, says Nwasike: “By offering 15ml sizes, for example, brands can meet this demand while introducing the next generation to the world of fragrance in a way that feels both aspirational and attainable.”
 It’s also a great way to sample a fragrance before committing to a full-size bottle.
-One brand leading this movement is Boadicea the Victorious, says Nwasike, having launched 10ml versions of popular fragrances in its collection.
-Loewe, Jo Malone, Glossier, and Kayali are just a few brands now offering perfumes in sizes ranging from 8ml to 15ml.
+Loewe, Glossier, and Kayali are just a few brands now offering perfumes in sizes ranging from 8ml to 15ml.

 AdvertisementADVERTISEMENT